JohnnyAsh11/JohnnyAsh11/README.md

 I'm Johnny Fagerlin!

-I am an aspiring Game Engineer with a passion for architecting and developing complex tasks within the gamespace.
-I am best in C# and have experience with JavaScript and Python.
-Beginning in the Spring 2024 semester I will be starting C++!
+I am an aspiring Simulations Engineer/Graphics Developer with a passion for architecting and developing complex programs within a graphical environment.
+Implementing physics and working with cameras are some of my favorite systems to develop.
+I am best in C/C#/C++, though I am also fluent in JavaScript.
+Take a look into my projects to learn more about how I program!
+My most recent projects are AshEngine and PrimroseEngine.

 Reach out to me at JohnnyFagerlin@gmail.com!!